 Elevation: 9,881 ft

+The Sleeping Deer Road is a high-elevation dirt road and consequently opens late and closes early due to snow.
+Due to the numerous burns it traverses, I recommend taking a chainsaw because it’s likely that wind could blow trees down on the road at any time.
 The Sleeping Deer Mountain Trail begins at the end of the road.
 There is parking for 4-5 vehicles.
-The trail contours in a westerly direction around the ridge to a saddle on the peak’s east side.
-From this saddle a signed trail leads to the summit in just over a mile and a bit over 600 feet of elevation gain.
-The trail is poorly maintained but easy to follow.
+The trail contours in a westerly direction around the ridge to a saddle on the peak’s East Side.
+From this saddle, a signed trail leads to the summit in just over a mile and a bit over 600 feet of elevation gain.
+The trail is poorly maintained but is easy to follow.
 The fire lookout is in poor shape and was not manned in 2015.